 10. Missing out on social events

 Eating out can be difficult on a 500-calorie diet.
 Many restaurants do not reveal the total calorie count of their meals.

 Being on the 500-calorie diet may also cause anxiety about ordering food or eating with family and friends.

 11. Not suitable for people with certain diseases

-Doctors do not recommend VLCD and meal replacement products for obese or overweight people with certain medical conditions.
+Doctors do not recommend VLCD and meal replacement products for people who are overweight or have obesity

 People with the following conditions should not try the 500-calorie diet without a doctor’s approval and supervision:

 12. Possible decrease in bone health